yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRTSL54GS.rst

 [[TableOfContents]]
 = Hardware versions =
 There is only one version of the WRTSL54GS.
-They have a 266 MHz CPU, 8 MB flash and 32 MB RAM.
-It's supported by OpenWrt whiterussian pre-RC5 and later.
+It has a 266 MHz CPU, 8 MB flash and 32 MB RAM.
+Supported by whiterussian RC5 and later.

 Note the antenna is *NOT* removable in this model

 = port mapping =

-There are 3 eth interfaces, and ports map like so:
+There are 3 eth interfaces, unlike many WRT units so it is faster on WAN-LAN switching.

+eth0=LAN
+eth1=WAN
+eth2=WiFi

+Ports map like so:

 ||external-port# ||   internal#||
 ||4              ||           3||